August 30, 2017

 - Realize is Normal to Doubt Yourself

 People don’t like to admit it, but self-doubt is normal.
 Everyone has doubts and worries about not being the best, the smartest, or the most liked, and even the most confident people struggle to keep those doubts from derailing their goals.
 Once you recognize that, it levels the playing field.
 No longer is that keynote speaker an unapproachable business guru, he’s just another person trying to make it, just like you.
 Remember that your doubts and insecurities are just feelings, and they don’t define you or represent your real potential.
-Don’t let them stop you from going after your dreams.Remember that your insecurities are just feelings, and they don’t define you or your potential.
+Don’t let them stop you from stepping out of your comfort zone or going after your long-term goals and dreams.Remember that your insecurities are just feelings, and they don’t define you or your potential.
 Click To Tweet

 Learning how to build confidence starts with just acting the part.
 Practice using confident body language, even when you’re feeling uncertain inside.
 Sometimes, the image we present on the outside, helps us begin to feel the part on the inside as well.
 Use the tips above to bolster your own feelings of self-confidence, and whenever possible, help to support others who may also be feeling uncertain.
 By focusing on others’ journeys toward growth, you distract from your own self-doubt while helping someone else achieve his or her goals.
 Throughout that process, you’ll discover that, not only will they become more confident, but you will as well.